Super easy to make, this is a One Bowl Scratch Cake. That’s right! Just. One. Bowl.

 You all know how I love to tweak recipes just a little.
 I’d been seeing lots of buttermilk cake recipes recently.
 So that got me thinking…..

 Chocolate Buttermilk Pound Cake?

 Instead of sour milk, like the original recipe called for, why not buttermilk?
 Cakes made with buttermilk have an extra rich flavour, and I remember growing up how much my Dad loved buttermilk!

 Desserts made with buttermilk were really popular in our home.

-And of course I wanted to created the very BEST buttermilk chocolate cake ever!
+And of course I wanted to created the very BEST buttermilk chocolate pound cake ever!

 For this Chocolate Buttermilk Bundt Cake recipe, the addition of a cup of hot water along with the cup of buttermilk and a cup of oil, makes for a very moist cake!

 And that of course contributes to one very yummy cake!

 TIPS FOR A PERFECT CHOCOLATE BUTTERMILK BUNDT CAKE